-If you have ever had a hangover, you know they can be pretty bad.
+If you have ever had a hangover, you know they can be pretty bad and you immediately look for the most effective hangover remedy.
 Unfortunately, the last thing you are thinking about when you are out drinking is how you're going to feel the next day.
 It may cross your mind but seldom do you take the time to act on it.

 If you want to prevent a hangover or at least reduce the severity of one, the time to act is the night before, not the next morning when you wake up feeling like you were in a prize fight and didn't fare so well.
 Obviously, the amount of alcohol you drink will affect how you feel the next day, but there are some preventative measures you can take to lessen the blow.